-Statista's Niall McCarthy notes that, according to an analysis undertaken by Bloomberg, the U.S. president's power is absolute in this situation - he or she gives the order and the Pentagon is obliged to go along with it.
+So, that got us wondering, if President Trump decided to launch a nuclear strike, how swiftly could he put things in motion?
+Would he have the sole power alone to launch a nuclear missile?
+According to an analysis undertaken by Bloomberg, the U.S. president's power is absolute in this situation - he or she gives the order and the Pentagon is obliged to go along with it.
+It remains unclear if that has now changed given Pelosi's reported contact with the Pentagon's leadership.

-The following infographic provides an overview of the steps necessary to make it happen.
+This infographic, via Statista's Niall McCarthy, provides an overview of the steps necessary to make a nuclear strike happen.

 You will find more infographics at Statista